Become A NeuroAffective Touch® Practitioner

 - Breakout practices and Q&As in each module

-- Self-directed touch protocols and self-care guidance to provide a profoundly nurturing integration space for all you are learning in the modules
+- Self-directed touch protocols and self-care guidance that provide a profoundly nurturing integration space for all you are learning

-- Support to develop your own personal somatic practice, which will help position you to teach your clients how to work with their bodies therapeutically
+- Support to develop your own personal somatic practice, which will help you teach your clients how to work with their bodies therapeutically

-- Ongoing access to our Online Learning Community, where you can ask questions and receive answers from moderators with long-term expertise in topics such as addiction, complex trauma, eating disorders, and couples work.
+- Ongoing access to our online Forum Learning Community, where you can discuss issues with moderators who have long-term expertise in topics such as addiction, complex trauma, eating disorders, and couples work.

 - Exchange practice sessions with a practice partner from your cohort to apply what you are discovering in each module

-- Three 2.5-hour Case Consultations led by me, where students have the opportunity to present cases that I break down and offer clinical guidance on, drawn from my 35 years of expertise.
+- There will be three 2.5-hour Case Consultations led by Dr. LaPierre.
+During these, students will have the opportunity to present cases that she breaks down and offers clinical guidance on, drawing from her 35 years of expertise.

 Who is Dr. Aline LaPierre?

-Dr. Aline LaPierre, the creator of NeuroAffective Touch®, is a clinician, author, artist, consultant, speaker, and teacher, and was past faculty in the somatic doctoral program at Santa Barbara Graduate Institute (2000-2010).
-She is currently President of the United States Association of Body Psychotherapy and Editor-in-Chief of the International Body Psychotherapy Journal.
+Dr. Aline LaPierre, the creator of NeuroAffective Touch, is a clinician, author, artist, consultant, speaker, teacher, and past faculty in the Santa Barbara Graduate Institute somatic doctoral program.
+She is President of the United States Association of Body Psychotherapy and Editor-in-Chief of the International Body Psychotherapy Journal.

-In the field of psychotherapy, she is a graduate of Pacifica Graduate Institute and The New Center for Psychoanalysis.
+In psychotherapy, she is a graduate of Pacifica Graduate Institute and The New Center for Psychoanalysis.

-In the field of somatics, she has studied Somatic Experiencing®, Postural Integration, Cranio-Sacral Therapy, Reichian Therapies, Bodynamics Analysis, Continuum, BodyMind Centering, and EMDR.
+In somatics, she has studied Somatic Experiencing, Postural Integration, Cranio-Sacral Therapy, Reichian Therapies, Bodynamics Analysis, Continuum, BodyMind Centering, and EMDR.

 A Groundbreaking Somatic Program

-The training is nuanced, comprehensive, and groundbreaking, going beyond the psychotherapy trainings and bodywork programs available today to offer a truly integrated body-mind approach.
+The training is nuanced, comprehensive, and groundbreaking.
+It goes beyond the psychotherapy training and bodywork programs available today to offer a truly integrated body-mind approach.

 Our students frequently refer to NeuroAffective Touch as finding the “missing piece” that allows them to weave all their previous trainings into a seamless whole.

-The training modules build sequentially, beginning with a deep dive into the psychobiology of touch and how to use touch in a way that allows the body to lead, rather than “doing to” the body.
+The training modules build sequentially, beginning with a deep dive into the psychobiology of touch and how to use touch ways that invite consciousness to emerge rather than “doing to” the body.

-This orientation supports the body to tell its story, which is often very different from the mind’s narrative.
+This orientation supports the body’s telling of its story, which is often very different from the mind’s narrative.

-Psychotherapists in the training will discover how to use language in a somatic way that invites the body to reveal its story and to finally be listened to and witnessed.
+Psychotherapists will discover how to use language in a somatic way that invites the body to reveal its story and to finally be listened to and witnessed.

 Bodyworkers will expand their psychological skills through body-mind collaborative languaging that supports the cognitive integration of changes in bodily states.

-- How to work somatically with early developmental states, bringing healing to the deepest core of the self
+- How to work somatically with the earliest developmental states, reaching the deepest formative core of the self

 - How to renegotiate states of hypervigilance clients face, resetting the social engagement system

-- How to recognize positive autonomic shifts, the expansive movement of post-trauma growth, and indicators of the emerging self as revealed in imagery, sound, gesture, and posture
+- How to recognize positive autonomic shifts into the expansive movement of post-trauma growth that indicates the emergence of self as revealed in imagery, sound, gesture, and posture

-- And how to reconnect clients with their relational blueprint, repair ruptures in their developmental progression, and bring their body-mind into wholeness
+- How to reconnect clients with their relational blueprint, repair ruptures in their developmental progression, and bring their body-mind to wholeness

-Throughout the program, you will receive training in body-centered techniques to work bottom-up with implicit procedural behavior, posture, and movement, as well as top-down with trauma-based thoughts, beliefs, and identifications, fostering multidimensional growth and expansion for the people you work with.
+Throughout the program, you will receive training in body-centered techniques to work bottom-up with implicit procedural behavior, posture, and movement and top-down with trauma-based thoughts, beliefs, and identifications, fostering multidimensional growth and expansion for the people you work with.

-Offer Your Clients Deep Transformation and Advance Your Practice
+Offer Your Clients Deep Transformation and Grow Your Practice

-Whatever your treatment goals are, NeuroAffective Touch can enhance your practice with leading-edge somatic skills that deepen your capacity to meet your clients.
+Whatever your treatment goals, NeuroAffective Touch can enhance your practice with leading-edge somatic skills that expand your capacity to meet your clients and generate breakthrough momentum.

-You can allow their bodies to safely share the story of their struggles to love and be loved, and enable their minds to grow new neural pathways and open up new possibilities for the whole person.
+You will learn to allow their bodies to safely share the story of their struggles to love and be loved, and enable their minds to grow new neural pathways that open new possibilities for the whole person.

-And you can ultimately nurture the greater expansion and unfolding of their unique human potential.
+And ultimately nurture the greater expansion and unfolding of their unique human potential.

-Join us to offer deep transformation to your clients and advance your practice with this groundbreaking somatic approach.
+Join us to learn to offer your clients the profound transformation of a groundbreaking somatic approach.

 FAQ